 Open Question 1: Is the mechanism of the mraY 5´ UTR conserved across all bS21-2-responsive 5´ UTRs?

-In Chapter 3, we identified the element of the mraY 5´ UTR that lead to impacts by bS21-2, a short sequence of nucleotides: GACUCU.
-The analyses we have done indicate that GACUCU is necessary for efficient translation by bS21-2-containing ribosomes, but it does not indicate whether this sequence is sufficient to cause changes in translation.
-In the future, we will add GACUCU to the 5´ UTR of a gene not responsive to bS21-2, choosing a 5´ UTR that has a weak Shine-Dalgarno to prevent masking of bS21-2’s effects.
-If addition of GACUCU causes the 5´ UTR to respond to bS21-2, it would suggest this sequence is both necessary and sufficient to cause changes in translation efficiency based on bS21-2 presence.
+In Chapter 3, we identified the element of the mraY 5´ UTR that leads to responsiveness to bS21-2: the short sequence of nucleotides, GACUCU.
+The analyses we have done indicate that this sequence, GACUCU, is necessary for efficient translation by bS21-2-containing ribosomes, but it does not indicate whether this sequence is sufficient to cause changes in translation.
+In the future, we will add the GACUCU sequence to the 5´ UTR of a gene not responsive to bS21-2, choosing a 5´ UTR that has a weak Shine-Dalgarno to allow bS21-2 to exert its effects.
+If addition of the GACUCU sequence allows the 5´ UTR to respond to bS21-2, it would suggest this sequence is both necessary and sufficient to cause changes in translation efficiency based on bS21-2 presence.

 GACUCU was not found in the predicted 5´ UTR of any other bS21-2-responsive genes, suggesting this finding may be limited to the mraY 5´ UTR.
 We do find marginal enrichment of a portion of this sequence, CUCU, in bS21-2-responsive 5´ UTRs with weak SDs (31.1%, n=45) compared to genes negatively- or not-impacted by bS21-2 (26.9%, n=67 combined).
 It may be that some of these bS21-2-responsive 5´ UTRs are regulated in different ways, making it difficult to find a single sequence motif that is broadly applicable.
 Alternatively, this may be because our recent approach to identifying key elements of bS21-2-responsive 5´ UTRs was limited by the poor annotation of transcription start sites in the F. tularensis genome.
-The majority of 5´ UTRs that we have analyzed in our motif analyses and reporter assays have used predicted 5´ UTRs including 100 nts upstream of the start codon.
-Previously published transcription start site (TSS) mapping of 110 high-quality TSSs found that 19% were more than 100 nucleotides upstream of the translation start site (Ramsey et al. 2015).
-Thus, it is likely that a significant portion of our predicted 5´ UTRs were smaller than would occur in the native context.
+The majority of 5´ UTRs that we have analyzed in our motif analyses and reporter assays have arbitrarily chosen the 100 nts upstream of the start codon to represent the 5´ UTR.
+Previously published transcription start site (TSS) mapping of 110 high-quality TSSs found that 19% were located more than 100 nucleotides upstream of the translation start site (Ramsey et al. 2015).
+Thus, it is likely that a significant portion of our estimated 5´ UTRs are shorter than the native 5´ UTRs.
 We plan to collaborate with other researchers to complete comprehensive TSS-mapping through specialized RNA-seq.
-We hope that a larger number of TSSs will be identified and provide us with more accurate 5´ UTRs.
+We hope that a larger number of TSSs will be identified and provide us with more accurate data about 5´ UTR seqeunces.

 With well-defined 5´ UTRs across the genome, we hope to have more statistical power in our descriptive analyses of bS21-2-responsive 5´ UTRs.
 Specifically, we can compare the 5´ UTR length, GC content, and purine content of genes impacted by bS21-2 or not impacted, based on the proteomics screen from Chapter 2.
 This may reveal trends that have so far been masked due to our inaccurate predictions.
 Additionally, while we did not find GACUCU in other bS21-2-impacted 5´ UTRs, it is possible we could find enrichment of this sequence, or a portion of it, in full-length 5´ UTRs once they are known.
 Otherwise, we can re-run the motif-finding analyses described in Chapter 3 with a more comprehensive list of known 5´ UTRs to reveal new motifs that may be more broadly conserved among bS21-2-impacted 5´ UTRs.